 Key Concepts and Practices in the Course

-The course material came from Belsebuub’s personal experience of going through the path of the spiritual sun/son – which he began in 1991 – and from his experience teaching in person in cities across the UK and Australia for over a decade.
+The course material came from Belsebuub’s personal experience of a process of spiritual development – which he began in 1991 – and from his experience running sessions in person in cities across the UK and Australia for over a decade.
 Belsebuub was also the personal student of Samael Aun Weor’s disciple Rabolu.
 Samael Aun Weor was a South American author who published extensively on spirituality and esoteric psychology.

 The Components of the Psyche